 King Felipe VI and Queen Letizia of Spain today presided over the act of granting “la Caixa” scholarship granted by the “la Caixa” Banking Foundations to the 120 selected students, in its thirty-sixth edition, to pursue postgraduate studies in the best universities in the world.

-With the aid of “la Caixa” Banking Foundation students will be trained in some of the most prestigious academic centers in the world: 65 to study at universities in Europe, and 55 for North America (United States and Canada) and the Asia-Pacific region (Australia, China, Singapore, Japan, India and South Korea).
+With the aid of “la Caixa” Banking Foundation students will be trained in some of the most prestigious academic centers in the world: 65 to study at universities in Europe, and 55 for North America (the United States and Canada) and the Asia-Pacific region (Australia, China, Singapore, Japan, India, and South Korea).

-After their Majesties arrival, Emilia Jordi, host of the event, Javier Ventura-Traveset, spokesperson for the European Space Agency in Spain and intern from the United States in 1990 opened the event.
+After their arrival, Emilia Jordi, host of the event, and Javier Ventura-Traveset, spokesperson for the European Space Agency in Spain and intern from the United States in 1990 opened the event.

-King Felipe and Queen Letizia granting the scholarships to the students in the auditorium of CaixaForum Madrid.
+King Felipe and Queen Letizia granted the scholarships to the students in the auditorium of CaixaForum Madrid.